updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 The most important settings are:

 * `spec.owner` and `spec.repository` specify the GitHub repository to monitor for release notes.
-* `dir` specifies where to generate the files
+* `dir` specifies where to generate the files.
 * `formats` specifies the kind of files we want to generate so in this case json and Asciidoctor.

 This configuration relies on the environment variable `RELEASEPOST_GITHUB_TOKEN` to set the GitHub credentials used to interact with the API.

 [HUGO](https://gohugo.io) relies on specific behaviors like frontmatters to provide page metadata or an index file that differ from other tools like [Docusaurus](https://docusaurus.io/).

-I must admit, I was envisioning a simpler configuration that would only contains the GitHub repository to monitor, but as always, the Devil hides in the details.
+I must admit, I envisioned a simpler configuration that would only contain the GitHub repository to monitor, but as always, the Devil hides in the details.

 NOTE: More customization is available such as version filtering or the credentials to use but let's keep that for later.